Oryzone/OryzoneMediaStorageBundle/README.rst

 **WARNING:** This bundle is going to be totally rewritten, please check the `master branch`_ for the last working version.

-I will start by rewriting the README first, following the `readme driven development`_ by `Tom Preston-Werner`_ , so everything you'll read heare is still the "design phase".
+I will start by writing the README, following the `readme driven development`_ by `Tom Preston-Werner`_ , so everything you'll read heare is still the "design phase".
-Submit a pull request if you have some ideas.
+Submit a pull request if you want to share some ideas.

 thanks to `@ellis-`_ for the support!